wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 like `http://www.url.com` to be cumbersome - indeed, users [may not even know what forms a correct URL](https://support.google.com/webmasters/answer/76329?hl=en)!

+I> ### URL Checking
+I>
+I> Most modern browsers will now check to make sure that the URL is well-formed.
+I> So this example will only work on some browsers, however, it does show you how to I> clean data from the forms before you try to save it to the database.
+I> If you don't have an old browser to try this you could change the `URLField` to a `CharField`.
+I> But do note, that if you change the field you also lose out on the other checks that Django does for your automatically because it is a `URLField`.

 In scenarios where user input may not be entirely correct, we can *override* the `clean()` method implemented in `ModelForm`.
 This method